-The training sample produced by the INTERBA partners under the coordination of MUHEC and Oracle TES is meant to be used as a reference point for INTERBA partners when preparing training content for their sessions on knowledge possessed by their previous projects.
-The SCATE platform is already available at http://scate.mdx.ac.uk accessible after log in credentials are sent to partner staff.
+The training sample produced by the INTERBA partners under the coordination of MUHEC and Oracle TES was used as a reference point for INTERBA partners when preparing training content for their sessions on knowledge possessed by their previous projects.
+The SCATE platform is available at http://scate.mdx.ac.uk accessible after log in credentials are sent to partner staff.